SyncfusionExamples/Getting-stared-Xamarin-parallax-view-/README.md

 # Getting started Xamarin parallax view

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Parallax View](https://help.syncfusion.com/xamarin/parallax-view/gettingstarted) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Parallax View](https://help.syncfusion.com/xamarin/parallax-view/gettingstarted) control.
 The SfParallaxView for Xamarin.Forms provides a perfect way for scrolling any control that implements the IParallaxView interface with a background element that translates slower than the foreground element.
 The SfParallaxView control binds the scroll position of a foreground element (e.g., list) to a background element and moves the background element at different speeds.

 ## Syncfusion controls: